devustine/COS101/fullnotes/04_hardware-software-computer-types.md

 - Since most are lightweight, they are perfect for:
   - Students
   - Professionals
-  - Anyone who would like to work on the go
+  - Anyone who would like to work on the go.

 #### Performance Considerations
 - Laptops are sometimes less powerful than desktop computers, so they are typically used for less complex tasks like: